opencomputeproject/ocp-spec-tools/INSTALL_WINDOWS.md

 ## Install Docker

 There are two options to install Docker: via Docker Desktop, or manually installing the daemon.
+The former may require a license.

 ### Installing via Docker Desktop

 1. On the Windows desktop, open the Microsoft Store app
 2. In the app, search for "docker"
 3. Install "Docker Desktop"
-    - A license for Docker Desktop may need to be obtained.

 ### Manually installing the Docker daemon